engmuhammedmusa/hospital_decision_support-_dashboard/README.md

 ## Disclaimer

 This system is a prototype for research purposes.
-Clinical decisions must be made by qualified healthcare professionals.